Entheogenic Ritual Guidelines and Principles

 PHASE 3: Follow-through

 While entheogens open up the mind to what is possible, it is the steps taken after the experience that make for lasting transformation.
 Integration is the process of meaning-making for an individual as they review their entheogenic experience.
-The meaning-making process can be aided by the practitioner, mental health professionals, and/or a community of peers to encourage discernment, reflections, discourse, and constructive feedback.
+The meaning-making process is ideally aided by the practitioner, mental health professionals, and/or a community of peers to encourage discernment, reflections, discourse, and constructive feedback.
 The integration process provides an opportunity to consider how the insights relate to one’s life before implementation.
 It is generally recommended to pause and reflect within one’s social support system before finalizing any major life decisions.

 Following the integration process is implementation.
 The implementation process aims to bring integrated insights into one’s daily life.
 Often these insights encourage a shift in habitual activities that no longer serve the individual and may require external support to thrive, such as eating a healthier diet, exercising more, meditating, healing personal relationships, and finding a supportive and nourishing community.
-It is advisable to identify a trustworthy social support system in which to immerse oneself before, during, and after the entheogenic experience.
+It is ideal to identify a trustworthy social support system in which to immerse oneself before, during, and after the entheogenic experience.

 Reciprocity is the act of reinforcing personal transformation through service.
 The entheogenic experience engenders love for self, others, and the natural environment; to be in service is to put that love into action.
 Service promotes continued growth for the participant while also sharing the benefits of the entheogenic experience with the world at large.